alwyna/to-squash-or-not-to-squash/README.md

 CONFLICT (content): Merge conflict in README.md
 ```

-Going back even further in time to `feature-2`, a branch that was never squashed to develop
+Compare the manual conflict resolution to merging `develop` into `feature-2`, a branch that was even older

 ```bash
 t checkout feature-2